 Choose one of the many squares or pedestrian streets and settle in to watch the world go by while having a coffee or a drink.
 Or two.

 Here I am looking just oh so happy at the end of a short morning of hiking.
 Happy with my beautiful surroundings, of course, and happy to be on my way for a beverage because I was pretty thirsty by this point, something that is hard to tell simply by looking at this photo.
 Another thing that is hard to see is how much sweat had accumulated underneath that little backpack.
 It was a fair amount, I assure you.

 This is how lighting, photographic composition and laughing so much you don’t even stop while drinking looks when an unofficial pub crawl has progressed for roughly 7 hours.
-Note Laynni’s wide grin that most likely resulted in just as much beer on her chin as in her mouth.
 I know that happened at some point, anyway, although can’t say for sure it was at this point because, well, I have no recollection of taking this photo.
 Or of that bar, come to think of it.

 Where to Stay in Brasov

 We recommend staying near the main square so you are close to the old town, the pretty pedestrian streets and the main Brasov attractions.

 Guesthouse Postavarului – a economical two-star hotel in an early 17th century townhouse in Brasov’s old town on a pedestrian street.
 The rooms are cozy and very clean.

 Safrano Palace – You can’t beat the location of this midrange hotel across the street from the main square.
 It has a very good breakfast and comfortable rooms.